 In a nutshell, UDHAVI works towards assisted living, not by giving professional nursing or housekeeping facilities, but offers companionship, assistance in small chores round the house, and offering learning skills to the elderly.

-Full time homemaker, Sachu as she is better known, radiates joy and energy whenever she visits our elders.
-Keenly interested in music and yoga, and has histrionic talents which she keeps under cover.
+Sachu radiates joy and energy whenever she visits our elders.
+Keenly interested in music and yoga, she has histrionic talents which she keeps under cover.
+Though a recent addition to our fold, Sachu was quick to learn the ropes, and charms the elders she visits.
+Her homemaking instincts have helped groom her into a wonderful, concerned caregiver